javad-rezaie/YOLOv10/README.md

 1. Update the `DATA_DIR` path inside the `train.sh` script to your appropriate local path where the dataset is located.
 2. Update the `GPU` variable to the number of installed GPUs on your PC.

+### Data Structure

+#### Local Machine

+On your local computer, the data structure is as follows:

+/mnt/SSD2/coco_stuff10k/ ├── images/ ├── train_coco.json └── test_coco.json

+#### Container

+Within the container, this directory is accessible as `/data` and will appear as:

+/data/ ├── images/ ├── train_coco.json └── test_coco.json

+The local path `/mnt/SSD2/coco_stuff10k/` is mapped to `/data/` inside the container.

 ## Tips
 Ensure that the `train.sh` and  `jupyter.sh` bash scripts has executable permissions.
 If not, grant execute permission by running `chmod u+x train.sh`.